AITIS-s-r-o/GuiTask/README.md

 The trader should be able to automate or semi-automate tasks and even program fully automated robots with our software.
 It should save its users time, improve the reaction time to market events, etc.

-From GUI perspective, the software offers light and dark theme.
-The images below are from the current light theme, but **you are encouraged to show us your vision of both - the light and the dark theme**.
+From GUI perspective, the software offers light and dark themes.
+The images below are mostly from the current light theme, but we want you to always deliver both themes.

 The name of the software is Whale's Secret.
 We have this logo created for it and we are happy with this logo, we want to keep it.